OpenEvalProject/evals/manuscripts/elife-87865/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/87865/elife-87865-fig6-v2.jpg)

 **Figure 6.:** (A) The sex determination pathway in Drosophila is regulated by master regulator sex lethal (SXL).
 (B–C) RT-PCR electrophoresis gel images from 0 to 2 hr embryonic RNA samples (lanes 2–5 and 7–10) showing splicing of dsx (B) and msl2 (C) transcripts in females (lanes 3, 5, 8, 10) and males (lanes 2, 4, 7, 9).
 Embryos were laid by MTD-GAL4>GFP RNAi control (lanes 4, 5, 9, 10) and MTD-GAL4>CLAMP RNAi (lanes 2, 3, 7, 8) females.
 The schematic above each gel image shows the female and male splice variants of the dsx (B) and msl2 (C) transcripts.
 (D) IGV browser screen shot showing CLAMP peaks (rectangular boxes in light blue) at the genomic locus for the dsx genes in male and female 0–2 hr/pre-MZT (maternal to zygotic transition) and 2–4 hr/ post-MZT embryos.
 The bigwig file (upper track) and the corresponding narrow peak file (lower track) are both shown.
 (E–F) Electrophoresis gel image from third instar larval samples (a–g) showing splicing of dsx (E) and msl2 (F) transcripts in females (lanes a–d) and males (lanes e–g). a–g genotypes are the same as in panel (A).
 The schematics at the top of each gel image show female and male splice variants of dsx (E) and msl2 (F) transcripts.
-(G) Fluorescent microscopy images of polytene chromosomes from the third instar salivary gland in the genotypes listed to the left of each panel (heterozygous control and clamp null) show the distribution of CLAMP (green) and MSL2 (red) on chromatin (blue, DAPI).
-(2H) IGV browser screen shot showing CLAMP peaks (rectangular boxes in light blue) at the genomic locus for the  in male and female 0–2 hr/pre-MZT and 2–4 hr/post-MZT embryos.
-The bigwig file (upper track) and the corresponding narrow peak file (lower track) are both shown.msl-2Figure 6—source data 1.Figure 6B, dsx transcript level (lanes 1–5).Figure 6—source data 2.Figure 6B, dsx transcript level (lanes 6–10).Figure 6—source data 3.Figure 6C, msl-2 transcript level (lanes 1–5).Figure 6—source data 4.Figure 6D, dsx transcript level in L3 female (lanes a–g, top row).Figure 6—source data 5.Figure 6D, dsx transcript level in L3 male (lanes a–g, bottom row).Figure 6—source data 6.Figure 6E, msl-2 transcript level (lanes a–g).
+(G) Fluorescent microscopy images of polytene chromosomes from the third instar salivary gland in the genotypes listed to the left of each panel (heterozygous control and clamp2 null) show the distribution of CLAMP (green) and MSL2 (red) on chromatin (blue, DAPI).
+(H) IGV browser screen shot showing CLAMP peaks (rectangular boxes in light blue) at the genomic locus for the msl-2 in male and female 0–2 hr/pre-MZT and 2–4 hr/post-MZT embryos.
+The bigwig file (upper track) and the corresponding narrow peak file (lower track) are both shown.

 In addition, we found that the loss of maternal and zygotic CLAMP mis-regulates splicing of the male-specific lethal-2 (msl-2) transcript (Figure 6A), which is male-specific because Sxl regulates its splicing, transcript stability, mRNA export, and translation in females (Graindorge et al., 2013; Figure 6E and F, lane c).
 To determine whether splicing defects are correlated with dysregulation of MSL-2 protein expression and localization to chromatin, we performed polytene immunostaining from female clamp2 mutant salivary glands.
 In the absence of CLAMP, ectopic MSL2 protein (in red) is present at several locations on female chromatin in contrast to heterozygous females (clamp2/CyO-GFP) where the male-specific MSL-2 protein is not present on female chromatin as expected (Figure 6G).
 Similar to dsx, the msl-2 gene is also bound by CLAMP (Figure 6H) and regulated by Sxl and, therefore, could be regulated through both direct and indirect mechanisms.
 Together, these data suggest that the loss of CLAMP affects the splicing of multiple components of the sex determination pathway.